 Before dropping any course it is strongly recommended that the student:

-- Discuss the decision with their instructor, advisor, coach, and/or counselor.
+- Discuss the decision with their instructor, adviser, coach, and/or counselor.

 - Check with the Educational Planning Center to determine any effect on their financial aid.
 The date the Educational Planning Center is notified of the drop will be the official drop date.

 Financial Aid: Check with a representative in the Educational Planning Center before dropping a course.
 In some cases, course withdrawal can jeopardize eligibility to receive financial aid.
 Refer to related information under Financial Aid.